Chiapas conflict: Later developments

 A violent incident occurred in 2014, with a Zapatista-related teacher killed and 15 more wounded in Chiapas ambush by alleged anti-Zapatista militia; however, there appeared to be some dispute as to whether the casualties occurred due to a "confrontation" or an "ambush of unarmed" civilians.

 On the sixth of December 2019, around the hours 6:00 in the morning, an armed group of approximately 20 people of the community of Pechton Icotsilh’ the population of San Antonio Patbaxil with firearms.
 The same group of aggressors displaced the residents of the village of Carmen San José between the 20th and 25th of June 2018.
 In total 40 families, including men, women, children and the elderly, were displaced by the armed group of people.

 There are cases in which families and communities have been unable to return for over a decade since their displacement.
-These cases resulted from violent events that took place in the northern zone of Chiapas from 1995-2000, encompassing the municipalities of Tumbalá, Sabanilla, Tila, Salto de Agua y Palenque.
+These cases resulted from violent events that took place in the northern zone of Chiapas from 1995–2000, encompassing the municipalities of Tumbalá, Sabanilla, Tila, Salto de Agua y Palenque.
 The Fray Bartolomé de las Casas Center for Human Rights (Frayba) has documented the armed conflict to have forcibly displaced approximately 9,950 people in that region since 2006.

-A more serious flare-up took place in 2020-21, as several assassinations took place across Mexico, targeting indigenous rights advocates - including the murder of Pérez López in Chiapas.
+A more serious flare-up took place in 2020, as several assassinations took place across Mexico, targeting indigenous rights advocates – including the murder of Pérez López in Chiapas.

-List of violent incidents (1994–present)
+List of violent incidents (1994–2020)

 Total casualties during the conflict: 105 killed.